gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 **Ps 53:1** *The fool says in his heart, “There is no God”.*

 The unbelievers are easily corruptible, they work evil without understanding the consequences, and become depraved.
 God will punish them, for whoever rejects God, God rejects them (Ps 53:5).
+# Psalm 71
+Psalm to praise God and deliver your hopes unto God because He is great, and He will not forsake us and will bring us back up.
+Sufferings and injustice shall not make us stop praising the Lord, because He is great.
+He is indeed all-powerful and all-just.
+Who is like Him?
 # Psalm 104

 # Psalm 136